Head Start

 OPRE’s child and family development work includes research and evaluation projects primarily concerned with child care and child welfare.
 This portfolio additionally examines the culturally diverse experiences of children and families served by ACF programs.

-The purpose of this project is to explore how child care and Head Start programs can improve the quality of services received by young children, while institutionalizing continuous quality improvement activities.
-The project will design and assess the feasibility of implementing a specific approach to continuous quality improvement (CQI), the Breakthrough Series Collaborative (BSC),...
+Learn about this project’s work to explore how child care and Head Start programs can improve the quality of social-emotional learning services received by young children while institutionalizing continuous quality improvement activities.

 Project Overview